Coach Amanda

 So I realized I just couldn’t.
 Most mothers I knew were raising their children alone anyway.
 I would just go into it with eyes wide open.
 I started a bank account with the label “Baby.”

 Then a friend recommended a book called The Empowered Wife.
 I practically screamed out loud when I got to the part about conflicting desires.
-My boyfriend was texting with me again, so I typed: “I want to be a mother, and I want to be with you exactly as you are.”
+My ex was texting with me again, so I typed: “I want to be a mother, and I want to be with you exactly as you are.”
 I told him that I had come to terms with being a single mother because I couldn’t force myself to get over him.
-And then I told him the most vulnerable part: I couldn’t imagine any other man in the world being the sperm donor but him.

 I felt nervous to tell him, but I also felt calm.
 I had already lost him, so there was nothing left to lose.

-And then there’s my parents.
-During one visit, I found myself sitting between them in the backseat of an Uber.
+Relationship Coach Certification has transformed my other relationships, too.
+When my parents were visiting, I found myself sitting between them in the backseat of an Uber.
 In the past, I would have been irritated by their questions and comments.
-Now that I was in Coach Training, I was so touched by their love for me that I was moved to tears.
+Now, I was so touched by their love for me that I was moved to tears.

 I’m so grateful I got to shift my perspective and see my parents with eyes of gratitude while they’re still alive and well.